Millions of Americanslive in a federal healthcare shortage area.

 Best states for healthcare access

-All 21 sources are public: CMS NPPES and Care Compare for providers, CMS POS and Hospital Compare for facilities, the U.S. Census American Community Survey for demographics, HRSA for shortage-area designations, CDC PLACES for health outcomes, USDA RUCA for rurality, and several others.
+All score sources are public: CMS NPPES and Care Compare for providers, CMS POS and Hospital Compare for facilities, the U.S. Census American Community Survey for demographics, HRSA for shortage-area designations, CDC PLACES for health outcomes, USDA RUCA for rurality, and several others.
 No proprietary or licensed datasets.
-Every score is reproducible from the public source registry.
+Every publishable score is reproducible from the public source registry.